Bob Colacello

 BC

-Yes, I never strategized in a long-term five-year plan type of way, but I was good at navigating office politics.
-I enjoyed writing the film reviews I was doing for the Village Voice.
-The first was a review for the Brazilian movie, Antonio Das Mortes (1969).
-I would always pick these art films that I knew Andrew Sarris would never review, which would give me a better chance of them publishing me.
-I had always been the teacher’s pet, so Sarris was another teacher.
-I wanted to be published in the Voice as much as possible, not just to get my name out there but because I did enjoy writing.
-I was living at my parents’ house after I graduated from Georgetown, when I took a 180 degree turn and decided I wanted to be a filmmaker and not become a diplomat.
-They were like, “Okay, we’ll send you to Columbia and pay the tuition, but we can’t afford an apartment for you in Manhattan.”
-So, I was pounding out these reviews of these way-out films from my childhood desk in my bedroom.
-I never thought about being a writer in any form but in high school whenever I had to write a paper for something, they would say to me, “You write well, you should think about becoming a writer.”
+I was living at my parents’ house after graduating from Georgetown when I took a 180-degree turn and decided I wanted to be a filmmaker instead of a diplomat.
+They said, “Okay, we’ll send you to Columbia and pay the tuition, but we can’t afford an apartment in Manhattan.”
+So I was pounding out reviews of way-out films from my childhood desk.
+I never thought about being a writer, but in high school, whenever I had to write a paper, teachers would tell me, “You write well—you should think about becoming a writer.”
 I love literature—a certain kind of literature.
-[Laughter.]
+[Laughs.]

 EO